wmboon/wmboon.github.io/preprints/_posts/2024-04-19-AuxPrecond_VEM.md

 journal:
 tags:
     - auxiliary space
+    - differential complexes
-    - preconditioning
+    - preconditioners
 ---

 <!-- [Published version](){: .btn .btn--info} -->
 [ArXiv (open access)](https://arxiv.org/abs/2404.12823){: .btn .btn--success}

-We generalized the Hiptmair-Xu auxiliary space preconditioner to the Virtual Element Method on polyhedral grids.
+In short, we generalized the Hiptmair-Xu auxiliary space preconditioner to the Virtual Element Method on polyhedral grids.

+## Key ideas
+- The Virtual Element spaces form a discrete differential complex.
+- We derive a regular decomposition of the edge and face Virtual element spaces in terms of the nodal space and high-frequency terms.
+- From the regular decomposition, we construct an auxiliary space preconditioner.

+## Main findings
+- We show theoretically and numerically that the preconditioner is robust with respect to the mesh size $h$.
+- Numerical experiments show that the preconditioner is robust with respect to large aspect ratios.
+It therefore shows potential for problems in which the mesh is naively adapted to conform to interfaces or inclusions.